ontio/documentation/dev-website-docs/docs-en/DeveloperGuide/07-contributions-guide.md

 - [dApps](https://dapp.ont.io/)
   - We welcome dApp projects to build on Ontology, talk to our VC, or incubation service
 - [Ontology enhancement proposals (OEP)](https://github.com/ontio/OEPs)
-  - OEPs describe standards for the Ontology platform, including core protocol specifications, client APIs, and contract standards
+  - OEPs describe standards for the Ontology platform, including core protocol specifications, client APIs, and contract standards.
+This is an opportunity to work along with the core tech team and build the blockchain infrastructure!

 ### Rewards